Our Alaska Travel Guide

 Denali National Park

-Home to North America’s highest mountain, Denali National Park is the third largest National Park in the United States.
+Home to North America’s highest mountain, Denali National Park is the third largest National Park in the United States and one of the major attractions in Alaska.
 Denali is the traditional name of Mount McKinley, which is 20,320 feet tall.
 The park covers six million acres of land with some of the most breathtaking landscapes you will ever see.
 Here you will find everything from river valleys, and high alpine ranges, to glacier-draped mountains and tundra.
 The park is situated between Anchorage and Fairbanks and can be accessed easily by the Alaska Railroad.

 Kenai Fjords National Park